 A note from John:

-Our lives have dramatically changed in just a few weeks.
-I know it’s hard, and I’m thinking every day about the tremendous impact COVID-19 is having on Coloradans and people across the country and world.
+COVID-19 has dramatically changed our lives.
+I know it’s hard, and I’m thinking every day about the tremendous impact the coronavirus is having on Coloradans and people across the country and world.
 We owe immense gratitude to all our first responders, doctors and nurses, grocery store workers, cleaning crews, drivers, and everyone else working on the front lines.